 - Outstanding faculty put teaching first, while also pursuing scholarly research and scientific writing.

 - Exercise Physiology students can work as interns or volunteers in the Cenergy! program, which provides coaching and custom workout plans for St. Scholastica students.

 - Through the Fast Track program, CSS seniors enrolled in the undergraduate Exercise Physiology program can bypass aspects of the graduate application process.

 Major: 44-56 credits

 - The program requires students to complete an internship; students can choose a site that fits their interests and objectives.

-The job outlook for exercise physiology is very positive.
 Upon graduating, students have secured good positions within healthcare facilities, university settings, and fitness and rehabilitation centers.

 Students have also gone on to pursue graduate programs in physical therapy, occupational therapy and athletic training at Scholastica as well as other doctor of physical therapy programs within the Midwest.

 Boost your brain power and give yourself a competitive edge in our global economy by pairing your major with a language.
 St. Scholastica offers programs and courses in American Sign Language, French, German, Latin, Ojibwe, Russian and Spanish.